 - An office with the door shut which is a good distance from the hazard (and away from falling debris in the case of earthquakes).

-- If you do not know the safer areas in your building, call the Building Manager as designated through this plan.
+- If you do not know the safer areas in your building, call the Building Manager as designated in the Emergency Management Plan.

 - Notify police or fire personnel immediately about any people remaining in the building and their locations.